 Upgrading HDFS

 HDFS currently requires a manual process to upgrade.
-This guide will take you through an example case, upgrading an example cluster (from our Getting Started guide) from HDFS 3.3.6 to 3.4.0.
+This guide takes you through an example case, upgrading an example cluster (from our Getting Started guide) from HDFS 3.3.6 to 3.4.0.

 Preparing for the worst